 New Zealand Business Visa

-- An invitation from the company or organisation which is hosting you
+- An invitation from the company or organization which is hosting you

-- Cover letter from the applicant’s employer stating purpose of visit;
+- Cover letter from the applicant’s employer stating the purpose of the visit;

 - Both letters must confirm the following details: